Southborough Church of England Primary School

 Pupil 4

 When doing the playmakers course, Mr Levett and Miss Pain taught us fun games that at the same time were quite different.
 As well as games, we learnt what PACE stood for.
 We learnt how to split up teams equally and fairly based on ability.
-In my opinion, I had lots of fun and I will hope to have even more in the future.
-We will teach younger years on the playground in break and let them play new games and make new friends.
+In my opinion, the most challenging area will be teaching pupils of a similar age and ability.
+Its really important that I learn new knowledge and understanding around the different sport.

-We also had to answer how you would sort them in ability and how many there are.
-Some questions we could answer at the start, some at the end of the PACE makers course.
+We also had to answer how you would sort pupils in ability groups and how many there are.

 Well done to all the Sport Leaders on an excellent days training.